The Fourier spectrum of critical percolation: The probability of a very small spectral sample

 This implies (\ref{e.ANNRk}) (with a possibly larger constant $\cod$) in exactly the same way as in Subsection~\ref{ss.local} the bound (\ref{e.induct}) implied (\ref{e.ANNnk}) (with the small additional care regarding the cutoff $\bar j$ that we have seen in Subsection~\ref{ss.boundary}).

 As usual, we prove (\ref{e.Hstarjk}) by induction on $j$.
 We may assume that $j > J^*(k)$.
-Recall that $H^*(j,k)$ is defined as a sum, where each summand corresponds to a centered annulus structure.
-Suppose that $\Ann$ is a centered annulus structure contributing to the sum, where $\Ann=\Ann(S)$ for some $S\subseteq\bits$ with $|S_r|=k$.
+Suppose that $\Ann$ is a centered annulus structure contributing to the sum $H^*(j,k)$, where $\Ann=\Ann'(S)$ for some $S\subseteq\bits$ with $|S_r|=k$.
 Let $j_*$ be $j(C^*)$, where $C^*$ is the largest proper centered subcluster of $S_r^*$, and let $k_*=|C^*\cap S_r|$.
-Every such $\Ann$ can be formed as a union of the topmost (centered) annulus in $\Ann$, a centered annulus structure $\Ann^*$ for $(j_*,k_*)$, and the annulus structure $\Ann'$ formed by dropping from $\Ann$ all the centered annuli.
+Every such $\Ann$ can be formed as a union of a centered annulus structure $\Ann^*$ for $(j_*,k_*)$, the annulus $A(C^*)$, which might actually be missing if the ``scales'' $j_*$ and $j$ are very close to each other, and the annulus structure $\Ann^\sharp$ formed by dropping from $\Ann$ all the annuli that are part of some centered cluster.
 Moreover,